Farmer-Pete/Diffalump/README.md

 uv run python main.py
 ```

-You can find a AI prompt that works well with Diffalump in [prompt.txt](prompt.txt)
+You can find a AI prompt that works well with Diffalump in [prompt.md](prompt.md)

 ## License